Dhruv-232/Readme-Generator/README.md

 To run tests, run the following command:

 ```
-yes
+computer
 ```

 ## Usage

-no
+ctrl c

 ## Team

-gcxg
+everyone

+## License

+This project is licensed under the MIT license.

 ## Contributing

-no
+computer

 ## Questions

-If you have any questions about the repo,  contact me directly at e435rdt.
-You can find more of my apps at [adsfa](https://github.com/adsfa/).
+If you have any questions about the repo,  contact me directly at adsfasfd@outlook.com.
+You can find more of my apps at [asfafa](https://github.com/asfafa/).